Linux Foundation: Open Compliance Program

-The Linux Foundation's Open Compliance Program provides an array of programs for open source software compliance.
-The focus in this initiative is to educate and assist developers (and their companies) on license requirements in order to build programs without friction.
+The Linux Foundation's Open Compliance Program provides an array of programs for open-source software licensing compliance.
+The focus of this initiative is to educate and assist developers (and their companies) on licensing requirements, to make it easier to create new software.
 The program consists primarily of self-administered training modules, but it is also meant to include automated tools to help programmatically identify license compliance issues.